craftercms/docs/source/reference/modules/studio/security.rst

 Role Mappings
 ^^^^^^^^^^^^^
 Users are allowed to perform actions on the items that they have been granted access to based on the permissions granted to the role they have been assigned to.
-Note that all users are given read permission to the entire project/site regardless of the role that they are assigned.
+Note that site members have read permission to the entire project/site regardless of the role that they are assigned.

-The role mappings configuration file defines a list of roles available in the project/site and the mapping between the group that the user belongs to and Studio authoring roles.
-Note that each group may be mapped to multiple roles.
+The role mappings configuration file maps user groups to one or more roles which then get a set of permissions within a project.

 To modify the role mappings, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Role Mappings** from the list.